rutu-k/consul-deployment-patterns/README.md

 In this scenario, we will use the Consul Helm chart to deploy Consul agent as a daemonset.
 These changes can be incorporated by `client.enabled: true` and adding Consul watch configuration in `client.extraConfig` in values.yaml of Helm chart.
 With the proper configuration, you will see that every application pod receives the Consul notification on KV changes.
 But still there is twist here.
 Suppose you want to take a specific action on receiving Consul notification.
 For this, you need to configure a handler script which will reside in the application pod.
 This script in the pod won't be accessible to the Consul agent, as daemonset doesn't have access to file-system inside the pod.

-In some cases, there can be some infrastructure changes and you need to configure watches dynamically.
-In such cases, Consul agent needs a reload to incorporate new configuration.
-Hence, it will be impractical to configure watches on the fly, as it will not be a straightforward approach for configuring watches automatically.
-In such scenarios, Consul agent should run as a sidecar in the application pod.

 ![Consul daemonset pattern](consul-ds.png)